gerryw1389/gerryw1389.github.io/_posts/2022-09-19-using-azurerm-resources.md

 ### To Resolve:

-1. The example they use is that of network spokes peering to a Hub network
+1. The example they use (in the `azurerm_resources` link above) is that of network spokes peering to a Hub network:

    ```terraform
    # Get resources by type, create spoke vNet peerings